Martian-Technologies/Logic-Graph-Creator/docs/conventions.md

 - private vars

 ### Assertions

-Use assertions when you think is necessary.
-You should not over do it.
+For now, you can use assertions to confirm state that is **essential** for the program to run.

 ### Returning Nothing

-When functions should sometimes return values you should use `std::optional`
+When functions can return nothing, use `std::optional`

-### Types and Sizes
+### Integer

-Using regular c++ types when the size is not highly important.
-You should use cstdint types when you need an exact size
+You should use regular c++ types when the size isn't important.
+You should use cstdint types when you need an exact size.

 ### Tabs vs. Spaces

-use tabs please
+Use tabs please

 ### Small TODO comments
 ```cpp
 // TODO: changes to be made
 ```

 ### Curly Brackets
 You should open them on the same line.
-Not a new one.
+Put a space before them.
 ```cpp
 // do
 if () {